Astarakee/lidc/README.md

 the nodules which were annotated by at least two experts, while some other employed all the nodules.
 This simple script aims to extract comprehensive data from the LIDC in a harmonized way for further analyses.
 In specific, the script returns:
-* For each patient ID, a directory containing:
+* For each patient ID, a directory containing: \
           Orignal volume in .nii.gz format \
           segmentation masks in .nii.gz format for all the labeled nodules (both overlapped and union masks) \
-          images and masks are saved in full image size and same spacing system \
+          images and masks are saved in full image size and same spacing system
-* A csv file containing:
+* A csv file containing: \
-          Name of the saved images \n
+          Name of the saved images \
-          name of the saved segmentation masks (both overlapped and union masks) Number of annotation for each nodule(mask)
+          name of the saved segmentation masks (both overlapped and union masks)\ Number of annotation for each nodule(mask) \
-          Malignancy score
+          Malignancy score \
-          calcificatoin score
+          calcificatoin score \
-          nodule volume
+          nodule volume \
-          nodule diameter
+          nodule diameter \
-          lobulatoin score
+          lobulatoin score \
-          spiculation score
+          spiculation score \
-          sphericity score
+          sphericity score \
-          subtlety score
+          subtlety score \
-          nodule surfiace
+          nodule surfiace \
           texture score

 ## set-up